elopio/docs/source/includes/_transactionAPI.md

 If Augur needs to be [halted](#developer-mode) by the development team (for example, if a vulnerability is discovered), calling this function on [Market](#market) `_market` will cash out the caller's [Shares](#share) to Ether for that Market and return them to the caller's Ethereum address.

 This transaction will fail if:

-  - Augur is not in a halted state.
+* Augur is not in a halted state.

-Returns: true if , or false otherwise.
+Returns: true if the transaction executed without any errors, or false otherwise.

 Universe Tx API
 ---------------------